autumn-mck/site-astro/src/content/projects/projects.md

 - Depth of field
 - Multithreaded for significantly increaded performance

-Although performance could significantly be improved by offloading the GPU (Which is better suited for that kind of workload) it was still a very fun project to work on
+Although performance could significantly be improved by instead performing the processing on the GPU (Which is better suited for that kind of workload) it was still a very fun project to work on

 [Raytracer code](https://github.com/autumn-mck/RTWeekend)